-This iron rosette, dating from the seventh century BC, once decorated an Etruscan chariot.
+This iron rosette, dating from the 7th century BC, once decorated an Etruscan chariot.
 Techniques of working iron and, earlier, copper and bronze go back thousands of years.
 They allowed man to make tools and weapons, implements that advanced both agriculture and warfare.
 Extradition and purification of metals probably developed accidentally, but led to the founding of present-day chemistry.

 In chemistry, a metal is a material in which the highest occupied energy band (conduction band) is only partially filled with electrons.
 In terms of physical properties, metals: